mindspore.ops.embedding

 On Ascend, the behavior is unpredictable when the value of input is invalid.

-• input (Tensor) – The indices used to lookup in the weight.
+• input (Tensor) – The indices used to look up in the weight.
 The data type must be mindspore.int32 or mindspore.int64, and the value should be in range [0, weight.shape[0]).

 • padding_idx (int, optional) – If the value is not None, the corresponding row of weight will not be updated in training.
 The value should be in range [-weight.shape[0], weight.shape[0]) if it's not None.
 Default None.

-• max_norm (float, optional) – If not None, firstly get the p-norm result of the weight specified by input where p is specified by norm_type; if the result is larger then max_norm, update the weight with \(\frac{max\_norm}{result+1e^{-7}}\) in-place.
+• max_norm (float, optional) – If not None, firstly get the p-norm result of the weight specified by input where p is specified by norm_type; if the result is larger than max_norm, update the weight with \(\frac{max\_norm}{result+1e^{-7}}\) in-place.
 Default None.

 • norm_type (float, optional) – Indicates the value of p in p-norm.
 Default 2.0.

-• scale_grad_by_freq (bool, optional) – If True the gradients will be scaled by the inverse of frequency of the index in input.
+• scale_grad_by_freq (bool, optional) – If True, the gradients will be scaled by the inverse of frequency of the index in input.
 Default False.

 Supported Platforms: